Singing the Supply Chain Blues

 Even a bad situation can be made worse

-For the House that Blues Built, Cummings has ordered some materials far in advance of when he expects to need them because suppliers have said they don’t know what availability or prices will be like in the spring.
+For the House That Blues Built, Cummings has ordered some materials far in advance of when he expects to need them because suppliers have said they don’t know what availability or prices will be like in the spring.

 “Despite ordering materials in advance, we had our roof joists well before there were walls to put them on,” Albert explains.
 “Luckily we’ve got enough land where we can store materials and a forklift to move things around as we need them.”

-The Cummings are well into construction now, but it wasn’t without proactive problem solving.
+The Cummings are well into construction now, but it wasn’t without proactive problem-solving.

-Buying local may avoid some delays99 One thing to be aware of, says Albert, is that American-made products are not getting held up at the ports the way internationally produced goods are.
+“Starting a house now on an optimistic whim that everything will be better later is very scary for most builders right now,” he says.
+Buying local may avoid some delays.
+One thing to be aware of, Albert says, is that American-made products are not getting held up at the ports the way internationally produced goods are.

 Cummings recommends ordering every item ahead of time as much as possible, even if that means storing materials for months until they’re needed.